 Expert Tips and Recipe FAQ:

-The short answer is it depends.
-Some pudding is gluten free, and other brands may not be gluten free.
-You need to read the labels to ensure there are no gluten ingredients in the brand you want to buy.
+The short answer is that it depends.
+Some pudding is gluten-free, and other brands may not be.
+It would be best to read the labels to ensure that the brand you want to buy does not contain gluten.

-As I mention above, Jello Brand Pudding is gluten free.
-Jello brand pudding mix is gluten free.
-You can also use Simply Delish or Vivian's brand, which is also dairy-free.
+As I mentioned above, Jello Brand Pudding and Jello Brand Pudding Mix are gluten-free.
+You can also use Simply Delish or Vivian’s brand, which is also dairy-free.

-These gluten free vanilla donuts will keep fresh for up to 3 days in an airtight container...but note they will soften and lose their slightly crisp outsides.
+These gluten-free vanilla donuts will keep fresh for up to 3 days in an airtight container, but they will soften and lose their slightly crisp outsides.

-Yes, you can easily freeze these donuts.
+Yes, you can quickly freeze these donuts.
 I toss them into a freezer ziplock bag and freeze them.
 Note they will lose their crispy outsides when freezing.

 While you are here, check out The BEST Gluten Free Donuts Recipes on my blog!